 - Member Skills: It includes making the target that pertains to certain specified skills of the audience.
 This is applicable when you require particular skill or skill-set in the target people, through your ad.

 - Member Groups: This element of LinkedIn allows joining professional groups wherein aspects relating to industrial situations can be talked about.
-If you wish to gain knowledge over a certain topic, this tactic proves to be very useful.
+If you wish to gain knowledge about a certain topic, this tactic proves to be very useful.

 - Gender and Age: Depending upon the inclination of your ad’s requirements, gender and age must be considered.